autoplot/documentation/javadoc/org/das2/event/DasMouseInputAdapter.md

-# org.das2.event.DasMouseInputAdapterDasMouseInputAdapter delegates mouse and key events to mouse modules, which
+# org.das2.event.DasMouseInputAdapter

- do something with the events.
+DasMouseInputAdapter delegates mouse and key events to mouse modules, which do something with the events.
 Also, mouse events are promoted to MouseDragEvents which conveniently store information about the entire drag gesture.